owowed/dino.owowed.moe/README.md

 ## Project Structure

-- `build/dino-game` - the lastest build for dino-game.
-- `dino-game` - the source code for dino-game in Godot 4.
+- `src` - the source code for dino-game in Godot 4.
-- `public` - the source code for the website in HTML.

 ## License